surajvijh/data-eng-coding-challenge/README.md

 ## Data Format

-In `worker_activity.csv`, you will find data structured as below (here ordered by WorkerID for convenience):
+In `worker_activity.csv`, you will find data structured as below (here ordered by Worker for convenience):

 ```
-WorkerID, Platform, Employer, Role, StartTime, EndTime
+Worker, Platform, Employer, Role, StartTime, EndTime
 1435, 12, 234, 86,  2021-01-01 12:00:00, 2021-01-01 15:00:00
 1435, 12, 234, 86,  2021-01-04 12:00:00, 2021-01-04 15:00:00
 1435, 12, 234, 86,  2021-01-08 12:00:00, 2021-01-08 15:00:00